Friday, 19 July 2024

 As indicated in the bibliography, it is called "Muṣḥaf al-misāḥa wal amīriyya" after the institution that printed it (al-misāḥa = l'office national de l'information géographique = Egyptian General Survey Authority = Grundbuchamt = الهيئة المصرية العامة للمساحة) and the institution that published it (al-amīriyya).

 After the stamp, it is called "Egyptian Government Edition" or "der amtliche ägyptische Koran" (G.Bergsträßer), or "the 12 liner/مصحف 12 سطر" or "the 1925 King Fuʾād Edition" because there are slightly different editions in 1926,1927,1929 and an edition with almost 1000 changes (mostly just different pause signs) from 1952 ‒ all are called "Muṣḥaf al-Amīriyya", the first (al-Muṣḥaf al-misāḥa wa'l amīriyya) was made by al-Ḥusainī al-Ḥaddād al-Mālikī (d.
 22.1.
-1939) and the 1952 one by ʿAlī Muḥammad aḍ-Ḍabbāʿ(1304/1886-1380/1960) ‒ only the very first edition was printed by al-misāḥa in Giza (already a year later there was an offset printing press in Bulāq).
+1939) and the 1952 one by ʿAlī Muḥammad aḍ-Ḍabbāʿ(1304/1886-1380/1960) ‒ only the very first edition was printed by al-misāḥa in Giza (already a year later there was a smaller offset printing press in Bulāq ‒ the one in Giza could print large maps).
 And while the early editions have nothing to do with al-Azhar, in 1952 ʿulemāʾ were involved.

 BTW, 1952, but before the revolution.
 12 line is special, most others in Egypt (Muṣṭafā Naẓīf, aš-Šamarli/Muḥammad Saʿd Ibrāhīm al-Ḥaddād (1919-2011), Haǧǧ Ḥāfiẓ, ʿUṯmān Ḫalīfa QayišZāde an-Nūrī al-Burdurī d.
 1894,ʿUṯmān Ṭaha) have 15 lines on a text page,